jxmot/reCAPTCHA/README.md

-# reCAPTCHA - A Basic Example Using PHP      &copy; 2017 Jim Motyl
+# reCAPTCHA - A Basic Example Using PHP

 ## Overview